Skip to main content

 #

 • Concept Explanation: guard is a “reverse if”.
-It requires the condition to be true; otherwise, it executes the else block.
+It requires the condition to be true, otherwise it executes the else block.
 The else block must contain an instruction to exit the current scope (e.g., return, break, throw).
-This avoids “arrow code” (excessive nested ifs) and keeps the “Happy Path” at the top level.
+This avoids “arrow code” (excessive nested ifs) and keeps the “happy path” at the top level.

 • Key Syntax: guard condition else { return }